fggo/html/README.md

 ```

 ### Helping older browsers understand
-Older browsers that do not know the new HTML5 elements will automatically treat them as<br>
-inline elements.
-Therefore, to help older browsers, you should include the line of CSS<br>
-on the left which states which new elements should be rendered as block-level elements.
+Older browsers that do not know the new HTML5 elements will automatically treat them as inline elements.
+Therefore, to help older browsers, you should include the line of CSS on the left which states which new elements should be rendered as block-level elements.

 ```css
 header, section, footer, aside, nav, article, figure{
 	display: block;}
 ```

-Also, IE9 was the first version of Internet Explorer to allow CSS  rules to be<br>
-associated with these new HTML5 layout elements.
-In order to style these elements<br>
-using earlier versions of IE, you need to use a simple JavaScript known as<br>
-the HTML5 shiv or HTML5 shim.
+Also, IE9 was the first version of Internet Explorer to allow CSS  rules to be associated with these new HTML5 layout elements.
+In order to style these elements using earlier versions of IE, you need to use a simple JavaScript known as the HTML5 shiv or HTML5 shim.

 ```html
 <!--[if lt IE 9]>